PennyLaneAI/pennylane/doc/development/adding_operators.rst

     >>> op.adjoint()
     FlipAndRotate(-0.1, wires=['q3', 'q1'])

-The new gate can be used in devices, which access the decomposition to implement it:
+The new gate can be used in devices, which access the decomposition to interpret it:

 .. code-block:: python